aapen/aapen/doc/forth_records.md

-# Forth Records
+# Forth Records and Data Structures

 These are notes from video lectures by Ulrich Hoffman on the [Forth2020](https://www.youtube.com/@Forth2020) Youtube channel.

 These examples are all in SwiftForth.
-They rely on `DOES>` which we don't have implemented (as of August 31, 2024) as well as specific semantics of `CREATE` that do not match Jones.
+They rely on `DOES>` which we have implemented (as of Sept 4, 2024).
+There are a few other words we don't have.
+For example, the bounds-checked array requires `U<` which we have not implemented yet.
+Despite that, some of the examples work:

+- Basic array
+- Structures using +field
+- Enums

 ## Arrays